 DOs from all specialties are invited to volunteer to demonstrate their palpatory and treatment skills at the OES.
 Volunteers receive 0.5 credit of AOA Category 1-B CME for each demonstration.
 In addition, for each demonstration a physician provides during the 2019 Convocation, his or her name will be entered into a drawing for complimentary registration for the 2020 Convocation at The Broadmoor in Colorado Springs, Colorado.

-After the 2018 Convocation, Keith Barbour, DO, won the raffle for complimentary registration to the 2019 Convocation.
-Dr. Barbour provided eight demonstrations at the 2018 Convocation.
+After the 2019 Convocation, Andrew I. Schwartz, DO, won the raffle for complimentary registration to the 2020 Convocation.
+Dr. Schwartz provided 15 demonstrations at the 2019 Convocation.

 This is a great opportunity for DOs to share valuable skills and experiences with their peers in a relaxed setting.